Our stories shape who we are

 Lisa Evans and Nicky Howe are experienced storytellers who together have formed Third Act Storytelling™.
 Our aim is to create a fun, safe story space where we facilitate the sharing of life stories to bring us together and cherish the art of oral storytelling.

-Contact us to arrange to host a Seniors Storytelling session for your community group.
+Contact us to arrange to host a Storytelling for Seniors session for your community group.